Yuletide 2025 Letter

 While maybe objectively not as good a film as the first one, I still enjoyed the hell out of it.
 Given that it was essentially a cross between Escape From New York and Mad Max, what isn’t to love?
 I loved the expansion of the world and the clever uses of zombies in the chase scenes.
 And I really liked the idea that anything can mean happiness when you love and are loved in return - particularly in regards to Joon Yi, but also Jung Seok (and his found family?).
 Sometimes happiness is fucking up zombies with your loved ones in a post-apocalyptic wasteland, you know?
 I also really like that they didn’t allow the characters - Min Jung in particular - to make noble sacrifices.
 They all kept fighting and made it out alive.

 I also have a secret weakness for underground fight ring movies, so the human vs zombie cage fights were fun to watch.
 But really what I liked most about this film was the characters and their potential.
-Jung Seok was tortured with guilt over what happened with his own family, and Min Jung’s, and he found some personal redemption through helping and protecting them.
+Jung Seok was tortured with guilt over what happened with his own family, and Min Jung’s, and he found some personal redemption through helping and protecting his found family.
 I also think about what Min Jung, Joon Yi and Yoo Jin must have gone through, individually and together, and how that will continue to affect them.
 And I have an awful lot of feelings about them all becoming a found family.

 What would interest me the most in this fandom is post-movie fics.
 But if you wanna do a canon divergent/au thing, I’d be cool with that, too.